To Love and Die in Dixie: Production

 Dan Povenmire, who directed the episode, was granted substantial creative freedom by series creator and executive producer Seth MacFarlane.
 Povenmire recalled that MacFarlane would tell him "We've got two minutes to fill.
 Give me some visual gags.
 Do whatever you want.
 I trust you."
 Povenmire praised this management style for letting him "have fun."
 Povenmire brought realism, and material from his own experiences, to the visual direction of Family Guy.

 For this episode, Povenmire drew inspiration from his own childhood in the deep south for a sequence for a background scene where a "redneck" character nonchalantly kicks a corpse into the nearby river.
 There is also a running gag in the episode of raccoons jumping out of random objects and scratching Peter in the face.

-In addition to the regular cast, actors Brian Dunkleman and Kathleen Wilhoite, voice actors Dakota Fanning, Harland Williams, and Rachael MacFarlane, and singer Waylon Jennings guest starred in the episode.
+In addition to the regular cast, actors Brian Dunkleman and Kathleen Wilhoite, voice actors Dakota Fanning, Ralph Garman, and Rachael MacFarlane, and singer Waylon Jennings guest starred in the episode.
 Recurring guest voice actors and writers Mike Henry and Danny Smith made minor appearances.